ska-sa/katgpucbf/doc/dev-guide.rst

 Installation Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Although :external+black:doc:`black <getting_started>`, `ruff`_,
-and :external+mypy:doc:`mypy <getting_started>`
+Although `ruff`_ and :external+mypy:doc:`mypy <getting_started>` are used, the
-are used, the only prerequisite is the **pre-commit**  Python library.
+only prerequisite is the **pre-commit**  Python library.
 That is, the YAML configuration file is set up so that when the pre-commit hooks are installed, all dependencies are automatically installed.
 (Note, they won't be available to you in your Python environment; they will be used only by pre-commit.
 If you want to use them separately, you will need to install them separately with pip.)

 Light-weight installation
 -------------------------